tetherto/wdk-docs/examples/bare/seashell-bare.md

 ### Configuration
-all the available config items for config.json
+All the available config items for config.json
 ```json
 {
     "store_path" :  "./data",